appcircleio/appcircle-ios-xcresult-convert-html-xml-component/README.md

 # Appcircle Xcresult Convert XML/HTML Component

-This component parses test and coverage results to single JSON file.
-This component currently supports following test and coverage formats
+This component parses test and coverage results into a single file.
+This component currently supports the following test and coverage formats:

 ## Test Format